 1. External links

 These are links that point to your website from outside sites.
 They can be found on blogs, news sites, and articles.
 In order for an external link to work effectively, it must be relevant to the content on your site.
 If it’s not, it won’t get much value from Google.
+The first step to earning those backlinks starts with link-building outreach and goes on to link-building outreach management.

 2. Internal links